Alex MacGregor | Longreads | February 2018 | 19 minutes (5,053 words)

 I saw people busy processing hundreds of small fish, napping in the church or under canopies in the midday heat, mending nets, lines, and hooks.
 Powered by private solar panels that have become ubiquitous in Haiti, western pop music and kompa took turns drowning out the soft hum of waves breaking on the levees and the workday banter.

 When they think of it at all, developing world poverty bothers most people who live in first world comfort.
 They react to it differently, but for compassionate people, it’s important to hold out hope for improving the lives of the world’s poor.

 What about the people on Ilet a Brouee?
-I’ve racked my brain, before visiting and since, thinking of how to support those living there, of maybe making Ilet a Brouee look more like the micro-island success story the papers peddled about Santa Cruz del Islote.
+I’ve racked my brain, before visiting and since, thinking of how to support those living there, of how to make Ilet a Brouee look more like the micro-island success story the papers peddled about Santa Cruz del Islote.